holos-run/holos/doc/design/v1beta1/README.md

 entirely — v1alpha6 still renders one BuildPlan per component with no cross-component task graph.

+A note on plan item 1: Kubernetes API conventions name JSON fields in lowerCamelCase (`apiVersion`, `resourceVersion`), so the design note's "k8s style lowerSnakeCase" wording is imprecise as written.  v1beta1 does not read item 1 literally; the schema chapter ([schema.md](schema.md)) fixes the normative field-naming convention, defaulting to the Kubernetes lowerCamelCase convention unless it documents an intentional departure.

 **v1beta1 implements items 3–5**: BuildPlan is deprecated in favor of the TaskSet ([schema.md](schema.md)), TaskSets compose into one platform-wide TaskSet, and that composed TaskSet executes by topological sort over the DAG